We all know how LinkedIn works and what it is about. Today, we will talk about how to use LinkedIn lead gen form Ads.

 LinkedIn might allow you to directly integrate with your CRM for lead gen ads submissions.
 Although you can manually export your leads, we highly recommend you integrate your CRM.

 It will make life so much easier.
-First, it will save you the time of logging in and manually exporting leads on a regular basis.
+First, it will save you the time of logging in and manually exporting leads regularly.

-Second, these B2B leads are able to start working their way into your nurture flows immediately.
+Second, these B2B leads can start working their way into your nurture flows immediately.
 There’s nearly no lag time between when the user fills out the form to when they’re now part of whatever follow-up sequence any other user would be after filling out the form directly on your site.

 Here is more information on how you can link your CRM and LinkedIn depending on the platform you use.